The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 Organisations must consider how, in conducting a procurement, they can facilitate the involvement of small and medium enterprises, third sector bodies and supported businesses in that process.
 This can include the use of sub-contractors to support the delivery of the contract.

 Organisations can, at their discretion, require verification of whether there are any grounds for the exclusion of any sub-contractor involved in the delivery.
-Where this information is sought the SPD (Scotland) must be used.
+Where this information is sought the SPD must be used.

 Where this verification shows that there are mandatory grounds for the exclusion of a sub-contractor, the organisation must require that they are replaced.